When choosing a bit you should always think about the mouthpiece material as well as fit, side style and mouthpiece type.

 Titanium

 This metal is becoming increasingly more popular and is very light weight.
-It has antibacterial properties and is very compatible with horses mouths.
-It encourages salivation production and is a warm metal, enhancing acceptance.
+It has antibacterial properties and is very compatible with horse’s mouths.
+It encourages saliva production and is a warm metal, enhancing acceptance.
 They are extremely strong bits, never rust, nickel free, hypoallergenic and non-toxic.

-They are great bits for sensitive mouths, horses that react to other metals, (showing red rash or sores dispite the bit fitting correctly and light rider hands).
-The lightness of these bits give quicker response to aids than heavy bits.
+They are great bits for sensitive mouths, horses that react to other metals, (showing red rash or sores despite the bit fitting correctly and light rider hands).
+The lightness of these bits is said to give quicker response to aids than heavy bits.

 Aluminium

-Very few bits are made from aluminium, Mikmar bits are made from this metal.
-They are very bulky bits so aluminium is a good choice as other metals would make the bit too heavy.
-However, aluminium is considered to dry the mouth out and may be toxic to horses therefore isn't used in bits.
+Very few bits are made from aluminium, Mikmar bits are made from this metal prior to the advent of titanium.
+They are very bulky bits so aluminium was chosen as other metals would make the bit too heavy.
+However, aluminium is considered to dry the mouth out and long term heavy metal exposure may be toxic to horses, all leading to a reduced acceptance of the bit.